English literature: Medieval theatre

-English Renaissance (1500–1660)
+Tudor period (1485-1603)

+The Tudor period in England encompasses the reigns of Henry VII (1485-1509), Henry VIII (1509-1547), Edward VI (1547-1553), Mary I (1553-1558), and lastly Elizabeth I (1558-1603).

-The English Renaissance was a cultural and artistic movement in England dating from the late 15th to the 17th century.
+The English Renaissance as a part of the Northern Renaissance was a cultural and artistic movement in England dating from the late 15th to the 17th century.
 It is associated with the pan-European Renaissance that is usually regarded as beginning in Italy in the late 14th century.
-Like most of northern Europe, England saw little of these developments until more than a century later — Renaissance style and ideas were slow in penetrating England.
-Many scholars see the beginnings of the English Renaissance during the reign of Henry VIII and the Elizabethan era in the second half of the 16th century is usually regarded as the height of the English Renaissance,.
+Like most of northern Europe, England saw little of these developments until more than a century later – Renaissance style and ideas were slow in penetrating England.
+Many scholars see the beginnings of the English Renaissance during the reign of Henry VIII and the Elizabethan era in the second half of the 16th century is usually regarded as the height of the English Renaissance.

-The influence of the Italian Renaissance can also be found in the poetry of Thomas Wyatt (1503–1542), one of the earliest English Renaissance poets.
-He was responsible for many innovations in English poetry, and alongside Henry Howard, Earl of Surrey (1516/1517–1547) introduced the sonnet from Italy into England in the early 16th century.
+The influence of the Italian Renaissance can also be found in the poetry of Thomas Wyatt, one of the earliest English Renaissance poets.
+He was responsible for many innovations in English poetry, and alongside Henry Howard, Earl of Surrey introduced the sonnet from Italy into England in the early 16th century.
 After William Caxton introduced the printing press in England in 1476, vernacular literature flourished.
 The Reformation inspired the production of vernacular liturgy which led to the Book of Common Prayer (1549), a lasting influence on literary language.

-Elizabethan period (1558–1603)
+Elizabethan era (1558–1603)

 Poetry

-Edmund Spenser (c.
-1552–1599) was one of the most important poets of the Elizabethan period, author of The Faerie Queene (1590 and 1596), an epic poem and fantastical allegory celebrating the Tudor dynasty and Elizabeth I. Another major figure, Sir Philip Sidney (1554–1586), was an English poet, whose works include Astrophel and Stella, The Defence of Poetry, and The Countess of Pembroke's Arcadia.
-Poems intended to be set to music as songs, such as those by Thomas Campion (1567–1620), became popular as printed literature was disseminated more widely in households.
+Edmund Spenser was one of the most important poets of the Elizabethan period, author of The Faerie Queene (1590 and 1596), an epic poem and fantastical allegory celebrating the Tudor dynasty and Elizabeth I. Another major figure, Sir Philip Sidney, was an English poet, whose works include Astrophel and Stella, The Defence of Poetry, and The Countess of Pembroke's Arcadia.
+Poems intended to be set to music as songs, such as those by Thomas Campion, became popular as printed literature was disseminated more widely in households.
 John Donne was another important figure in Elizabethan poetry (see Jacobean poetry below).